how to obtain medical records

 - To minimize costs, we suggest requesting a copy of specific dates of service rather than the entire medical record.
 If you are requesting records from an inpatient hospitalization, an “abstract” of the record gives you all the essential elements without having all the daily assessments.
 Learn more about a “typical abstract.”

-- Sending in the form: Return the form by mail, email, fax or in person.
+- Sending in the form: Submit the form using DocuSign.
+DocuSign is an electronic way to submit the form.
+You can also return the form by mail, email, or fax.
 Please note that the form MUST have a signature from a parent, guardian or patient 18 years of age or older.